CUSTOMER RELATIONSHIP BUILDING BLOCK

 For more information about starting a company or new product development please feel free to contact me at firstname.lastname@example.org

-Blanks, S. (n.d.)
-Business Model Canvas, Retrieved November 13, 2015, from www.udacity.com
+Blanks, S. (n.d.).
+(2015, November 13).
+Business Model Canvas, Udacity.
+Retrieved from www.udacity.com